 For the past four years, we’ve taken the pulse of the data science community with our annual Data Scientist Survey.
 2018, of course, is no difference.
-And while we confirmed a few things we anticipated–namely, that data scientists love their jobs and that more and more of their work is being used for AI projects–one thing we didn’t totally anticipate was the supremacy of open source machine learning frameworks above all else: The results, as you can see, are pretty staggering.
+And while we confirmed a few things we anticipated–namely, that data scientists love their jobs and that more and more of their work is being used for AI projects–one thing we didn’t totally anticipate was the supremacy of open source machine learning frameworks above all else.
 A vast majority of the most popular frameworks are open source.
 Why exactly, you might ask?
 We’ve got a few ideas:

 1. They’re free!